313 Chaldaea

-Chaldaea (minor planet designation: 313 Chaldaea) is a large Main belt asteroid.
+313 Chaldaea is a large Main belt asteroid.
 It is classified as a C-type asteroid and is probably composed of carbonaceous material.
 It was discovered by Johann Palisa on 30 August 1891 in Vienna.
+It was named in honor of the Chaldeans, considered the founders of astrology.

 In 2003, the asteroid was detected by radar from the Arecibo Observatory at a distance of 1.07 AU.
 The resulting data yielded an effective diameter of 96 ± 14 km.